|

 - Socrates' Life (469-399 BC): Several features of Socrates' life give

-some insight into his ethics.
+insight into his ethics.

-- As a young man in battle, he distinguished himself for bravery several times.
+- As a young man in battle, he distinguished himself for

-which issued prohibitory messages in periods of dazes (suggestive of epilepsy).
+sign or inner voice which issued prohibitory messages in periods

-- The Delphic Oracle: "There is no person living wiser than Socrates."
-Socrates
+- The Delphic Oracle states, “There is no person living

-he knew he was not wise.
+his own knowledge that he was not wise.

 - Socrates considered himself a gadfly annoying the state.

-- The "Socratic irony"--the profession of ignorance was probably
+- “Socratic irony” — Socrates' profession of

-agreement between his character and his philosophy.
+the close connection between his character and his philosophy.

-- Socrates was found guilty of impiety (not worshipping the gods the state
+- Among other accusations, Socrates is found guilty of impiety

-worships), corruption of the youth (infusing into the young persons
+youth (infusing into the young persons the spirit of criticism

-the spirit of criticism of Athenian society), among other accusations.
+of Athenian society), among other accusations.

-- Apology [28B]: "You are mistaken my friend, if you think that a man
+“You are mistaken my friend, if you think that a man

 who is worth anything ought to spend his time weighing up the prospects